When does NIP transfer from fields to henselian expansions?: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Tom Scanlon for his interest and sharing his proof of Proposition \ref{scan} with me.
 Furthermore, I would like to thank Fran\c{c}oise Delon for explaining to me her (unpublished) proof of Theorem \ref{del}, and Salma Kuhlmann for pointing out that the proof idea of Proposition \ref{real} also applies to convex valuation rings.
-My thanks furthermore goes to Sylvy Anscombe, Martin Bays and Immanuel Halupzcok for helpful discussions.
-Finally, I would like to acknowledge the support of SFB 878.
+My thanks furthermore goes to Sylvy Anscombe, Martin Bays, Immanuel Halupczok and Pierre Simon for helpful discussions.
+This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via CRC 878 and under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics--Geometry--Struc\-ture as well as by a Fellowship from the Daimler und Benz Stiftung.